When I as around twenty, and still working form my father, I used his truck after work to move furniture and make a few extra bucks.

 I had a friend who worked with me once in a while.
 One day we worked for an elderly woman of some means who needed a table and chairs moved to her storage garage a few miles away.
 It was a perfect opportunity for all of us and we made a deal to help her for a few dollars.
 My friend and I have the same first name by the way.
 It becomes important later in this story.

-We came back to her house after our work was finished there and after we had unloaded my dad’s truck so we could put the furniture in the back of it.
+We came back to her house after our work was finished there and we had gone to my father’s home and unloaded my dad’s truck.
+We then drove back to her house on the ocean.
 We loaded the furniture into the truck and were off.
 Simple, right?

 She was to meet us at her storage garage.
 She gave us the address and we all drove off, expecting to have an exchange of services for money.

 We arrived there before her and waited.
-This is long before cell phones and pagers.
+This is long before cell phones and pagers, by the way.
+We waited for quite a long time.
 She seemed to have gotten lost or disappeared.

-As we waited for quite some time, the sun slowly set over the Pacific Ocean.
-My friend soon became restless and wandered around the area for a while as we waited.
-A police helicopter passed over us several times.
+As we waited, the sun slowly set over the Pacific Ocean.
+My friend soon became restless and wandered around the area for a while.
+A police helicopter passed overhead several times.
+He dodged in under the roof eves and poked his head out gleefully.
+He was having a great time.

 My friend thought it would be fun to hide under the eves of the garages and then pop out as the police passed overhead.
 I didn’t think so.